 As with the reliable blue jean, it can be tough to find pants that work well if you’ve got bigger thighs or a bigger rear.
 Yet, you don’t want to veer to far into “relaxed fit” territory, either.
 What’s a guy to do?
 Opt for some extremely affordable, sub-$40 athletic-fit chinos designed for those with more built legs.
 The use of 2 percent spandex here gives them crucial comfort, while the leg opening is still tapered for a clean finish.

 It makes perfect sense that Buck Mason – a brand that frequently nods to the past in its classically inspired designs – would produce a standout pair of chinos for men.
 The details here are timeless, from the mid-rise to a fit that tapers slightly below the knee.
-For those who prefer more room to move, these cotton slub twill chinos are available in a straight fit (Ford, shown) as well as slim (Maverick).
-Either way, you’re getting a substantial yet soft, garment-washed set of cotton twill chinos available in a range of pleasingly faded, versatile colorways.
+Pair these pants with the carry-on jacket, or wear as a separate, but either way, you’re getting a substantial yet soft, garment-washed set of cotton twill chinos available in a range of pleasing, versatile colorways.

 The chino is about as all-American as it gets, right up there with the blue jean and the white T-shirt, and American Giant takes that ethos to the next level with the Sawbuck Chinos.
 They’re made the old-school way in Texas using a heavyweight stretch cotton chino twill fabric for durability.
 They’re well-suited for fall and winter in that regard, and they boast a more classic fit that should rest fit in nicely with equally substantial style picks like sturdy leather boots (the Red Wing Iron Ranger comes to mind).
 Just know that the USA-made construction makes them quite pricey compared to others on this list (they’ll run you nearly $200).